 - Remove any commas from numbers.

 - Categories and values need to be consistent.
-For example, if you have a column of states, make sure they are all using the same spellings or abbreviations.
+For example, if you have a column of states or cities, make sure they are all using the same spellings or abbreviations.

 - Do not include a "Total" row.

-Here is an example of a spreadsheet before and after applying these guidelines:
+Here are two examples of spreadsheets before and after applying these guidelines:

 Cleaning Up A Spreadsheet